 You have accepted a trust, to which is attached a weight of responsibility that will require all your efforts to discharge honorably to yourself and satisfactorily to the Chapter.
-You are to see that your officers are capable and faithful in the exercise of their offices.
-Should they lack ability, you are expected to supply their defects: you are to watch carefully the progress of their performances, and to see that the long established customs of the Institution suffer no derangement in their lands.
+You are to see that your officers are capable and faithful in the expected to supply their defects: you are to watch carefully the progress of their performances, and to see that the long established customs of the Institution suffer no derangement in their hands.
 You are to have a careful eye over the general conduct of the Chapter; see that due order and subordination are observed on all occasions; that the members are properly instructed; that due solemnity be observed in the practice of our rites; that no improper levity be permitted at any time, but more especially at the introduction of strangers among the workmen.

-In five, you are to be an example to your officers and members, which they need not hesitate to follow; thus securing to yourself the favor of Heaven, and the applause of your Brethren and Companions.
+In fine, you are to be an example to your officers and members, which they need not hesitate to follow; thus securing to yourself the favor of Heaven, and the applause of your Brethren and Companions.